-My signature below indicates that I have received a copy of the syllabi, How to Round Form, Academic Dishonesty Form, Confidentiality Form, Clinical Evaluation Tool and the Clinical Laboratory Guide.
 I understand that I am responsible for reading the information contained within these documents.
-If I have questions regarding any of the information in these documents, it is my responsibility to seek clarification with the ASN instructor.
+If I have questions regarding any of the information in these documents, it is my responsibility to seek clarification with an ASN instructor.
 I also understand that I must abide by the regulations contained in these specified documents.
+My signature on this document acknowledges the information above regarding Verification of Receipt of Forms.